itisusama-writer/152410/chapter-9.md

 She opened her eyes carefully, not moving, and looked toward Areeba's bed.

-Her cousin sat upright, her back against the headboard, having what could only be described as an argument with herself.
+Her sister sat upright, her back against the headboard, having what could only be described as an argument with herself.
 Her expressions shifted rapidly—annoyed, then amused, then fond, then exasperated—her lips moving in conversation with someone only she could hear.

 Except it wasn't just in her head anymore.